-論文題目 Superconductivity and spatial inhomogeneity induced by electron correlations in and out of equilibrium (平衡および非平衡条件で電子相関により誘起される超伝導と空間不均一性)
+Superconductivity and spatial inhomogeneity induced by electron correlations in and out of equilibrium (平衡および非平衡条件で電子相関により誘起される超伝導と空間不均一件)

 Realizing superconductivity at room temperature is Holy Grail in condensed matter physics.
-To date, the highest superconducting critical temperature $T{\rm c}$ at ambient pressure has been recorded in copper oxide superconductors around 130 Kelvin, which has essentially remained unchanged for several decades.
-Most studies were performed along the line that the high- $T{\rm c}$ superconducting phase emerges in a carrier-doped two-dimensional Mott insulator and its strong pairing is believed to be caused by emergent strong effective attraction between carriers which arises originally from the bare strong repulsion between electrons.
-However, strong quantum fluctuations in such a system also generate other complex orders which compete with superconductivity.
+To date, the record of the highest superconducting critical temperature $T{\rm c}$ at ambient pressure has been recorded in copper oxide superconductors around 130 Kelvin, which has essentially been hold for several decades.
+Most studies were performed along the line of carrier doping into two-dimensional Mott insulator and its strong pairing is believed to be caused by emergent strong effective attraction between carriers which arises originally from the bare strong repulsion between electrons.
+However, strong quantum fluctuations in such a system also generate other complex order which competes with superconductivity.
 Among competing states, strong candidates are charge inhomogeneous states such as phase segregation in a mesoscopic scale and static stripe states, which have been experimentally observed in cuprates.
-The reason why the inhomogeneities exist in the high T_c superconductors would be that strong effective attraction between electronic carriers required for high $T{\rm c}$ unavoidably drives the tendency for electrons to gather spatially.
+The reason why the inhomogeneities exist in the high $T_c$ superconductors would be that strong effective attraction between electronic carriers required for high $T_c$ unavoidably drives the tendency for electrons to gather spatially.
 Therefore, it is important to strengthen the effective attraction while circumventing the emergence of the spatial inhomogeneities for the purpose of realizing superconductivity at much higher temperature.

-To go beyond the limit of T_c in equilibrium, laser-controlled superconductivity has been studied extensively in the world.
+To go beyond the limit of $T{\rm c}$ in equilibrium, laser-controlled superconductivity has been studied extensively.
 Recently, superconductor-like properties above critical temperatures in equilibrium were observed in correlated electron materials whose phonon modes were selectively excited by strong laser irradiation.
 These observations have inspired studies on an alternative and general strategy to be pursued for higher-temperature superconductivity by utilizing a nonequilibrium process.

-In this thesis, we propose a new approach to enhance superconductivity in two-dimensional correlated electron systems by laser irradiation, which is not restricted to the details of phonon modes.
-Especially, we focus on the competition among various inhomogeneous states and charge uniform superconducting state in the Hubbard model on a square lattice, one of the simplest models for cuprates, which is still under debate even about the nature of the ground states.
+In this thesis, we propose a new approach to enhance superconductivity in twodimensional correlated electron systems by laser irradiation, which is not restricted to the details of phonon modes.
+Especially, we focus on the competition among various inhomogeneous states and the charge uniform superconducting state in the Hubbard model on a square lattice, one of the simplest models for cuprates, which is still under debate even about the nature of the ground states.